Passing HESI Vocabulary Without a Medical Background

 The Root-Word Hacking Strategy

 Medical terminology is literally just Greek and Latin LEGO bricks snapped together.
 Instead of memorizing 5,000 complete words, memorize the 50 most common building blocks.
+Our printable HESI A2 vocabulary cheat sheet is a great companion for this approach.

 High-Yield Prefixes (The Start)